PonyCui/OCDebugger/README.md

 # OCDebugger
 OCDebugger is an easy to use debugging toolset.
 You use OCDebugger debug your application on Web or iPhone.
 It's a client library and we provide an web application (OCDServer) holding all connection from iOS.
-Also, we provide a public web application here xxx, please feel free to use it, it's really stable.
+Also, we provide a public web application here [Open link](http://ocdebugger.sinaapp.com/dashboard/index.html?access=1,testToken), please feel free to use it, it's really stable.

 Unlike **PonyDebugger**, OCDebugger don't requires open Chrome Developer Tools, you may debug your application using Safari, Chrome, Firefox, or even IE10+ .